GoranPetrusev/AstroFlux_Client/README.md

 - Dynamic updating system for the configs (should make adding content more streamlined)
 - Look into possibilities of making the welcome text a field that doesn't eat up mouse input events
 - Load QuickLogin options from a file
+- Refactor welcome text base class for future use